-How do you keep your relationships fresh, alive, and passionate?
+How can you keep your relationship fresh, alive, and passionate.

 By cultivating 3 important factors:

 The positive factor

 The vulnerability factor.

 Today we are going to talk about the Positive Factor, because almost every couple I work with is in a disheartening negative spiral and therefore in a funk of bad feelings.

 To have a positive relationship research has shown that you need a 5:1 ratio in your emotional bank account.
 What does this mean?
 It means that for every negative interaction you have, you need 5-9 positive interactions.
 Most couples I work with are upside down on this.